Magnetic Imprisonment of Dusty Pinballs by a Supernova Remnant: Results

 The $a_{\rm gr,0} = 0.1$-$\mu$m grains' `pinball' behavior is particularly dramatic.
-They experience some drag and sputtering, but this effect is relatively minor since the relative velocity $v_{\rm rel} \approx 175$ km s$^{-1}$, see Fig.~\ref{fig:combinedsolution}.
-There is no deflection (i.e., non-radial motion) of the grain's trajectory while the grain is traveling through pre-SN circumstellar material, see Fig.~\ref{fig:3Dtrajectory}.
+They experience some drag and sputtering, but this effect is relatively minor since the relative velocity $v_{\rm rel} \lesssim 175$ km s$^{-1}$ for much of their transit, see Figure~\ref{fig:combinedsolution}.
+There is no deflection (i.e., non-radial motion) of the grain's trajectory while the grain is traveling through pre-SN circumstellar material, see Figure~\ref{fig:3Dtrajectory}.
 This is because there is (effectively) no magnetic field in this material.
-In contrast, shortly after encountering shocked ISM material, the frozen-in ISM magnetic field reflects the grain back into the SN remnant.
-This action is repeated as the grain transits the SN remnant and again encounters shocked ISM material.
+In contrast, shortly after encountering shocked ISM material, the frozen-in ISM magnetic field reflects the grain back into the SNR.
+This action is repeated as the grain transits the SNR and again encounters shocked ISM material.
 The charged dust grains ricochet inside the magnetized ISM material like pinballs \citep[this boundary is roughly equivalent to the contact discontinuity, see e.g.,][]{wang02}.
-Fig.~\ref{fig:magbounce} shows the grain penetrates the ISM material to some extent and allows us to verify that the grain is being reflected due to the magnetic field rather than a discontinuity inherent to our model.
+Figure~\ref{fig:magbounce} shows the grain penetrates the ISM material to some extent and allows us to verify that the grain is being reflected due to the magnetic field rather than a discontinuity inherent to our model.

-Fig.~\ref{fig:multiplesolution} shows results from 50 runs with an initial $a_{\rm gr,0} = 0.1$-$\mu$m grain.
-Almost every grain is reflected nearly opposite to its initial radial direction.
-Some grains show reflections closer to the outer edge of the SN remnant and presumably many of the grains reflected to the deeper portions of the SN remnant would exhibit similar behavior, but because our hydrodynamic code does not give environmental information for those regions, we did not plot those tracks.
-These features appear as `U'- or `W'-shaped trajectories in Fig.~\ref{fig:multiplesolution}.
+Figure~\ref{fig:multiplesolution} shows results from 100 runs with an initial $a_{\rm gr,0} = 0.1$-$\mu$m grain.
+Almost every grain is reflected nearly opposite to its initial radial direction, with some grains experiencing multiple reflections.
+These features appear as `U'- or `W'-shaped trajectories in Figure~\ref{fig:multiplesolution}.